Enforced disappearance: Argentina

-During Argentina's Dirty War and Operation Condor, many alleged political dissidents were abducted or illegally detained and kept in clandestine detention centers such as ESMA, where they were questioned, tortured, and almost always killed.
+During Argentina's Dirty War and Operation Condor, many alleged political dissidents were abducted or illegally detained and kept in clandestine detention centers such as Navy Petty-Officers School or "ESMA", where they were questioned, tortured, and almost always killed.
 There were about 500 clandestine detention camps, including those of Garaje Azopardo and Orletti.
 These places of torture, located mostly in Buenos Aires, contributed up to 30,000 desaparecidos, or disappeared persons, to the overall count in the Dirty War.
 The victims would be shipped to places like a garage or basement and tortured for multiple days.
 Many of the disappeared were people who were considered to be a political or ideological threat to the military junta.

 The Argentine military justified torture to obtain intelligence and saw the disappearances as a way to curb political dissidence.
 Abducted pregnant women were kept captive until they gave birth, then often killed.
 It is estimated that 500 babies born in this way were given for informal adoption to families with close ties to the military.

-Eventually, many of the captives were heavily drugged and loaded onto aircraft, from which they were thrown alive while in flight over the Atlantic Ocean in "death flights" (vuelos de la muerte), so as to leave no trace of their death.
-Without any dead bodies, the government could deny any knowledge of their whereabouts and accusations that they had been killed.
+Eventually, many of the captives were heavily drugged and loaded onto aircraft, from which they were thrown alive while in flight over the Atlantic Ocean in "death flights" (vuelos de la muerte) to leave no trace of their death.
+Without any bodies, the government could deny any knowledge of their whereabouts and accusations that they had been killed.
 The forced disappearances were the military junta's attempt to silence the opposition and break the determination of the guerrillas.
 Missing people who are presumed to have been murdered in this and other ways are today referred to as "the disappeared" (los desaparecidos).

-Activist groups Mothers of the Plaza de Mayo and Grandmothers of the Plaza de Mayo were formed in 1977 by mothers and grandmothers of the "disappeared" victims of the dictatorship, with the goal of finding the children born in captivity during the Dirty War, and later to determine the culprits of crimes against humanity and promote their trial and sentencing.
+Activist groups Mothers of the Plaza de Mayo and Grandmothers of the Plaza de Mayo were formed in 1977 by mothers and grandmothers of the "disappeared" victims of the dictatorship to find the children born in captivity during the Dirty War, and later to determine the culprits of crimes against humanity and promote their trial and sentencing.
 Some 500 children are estimated to have been illegally given for adoption; 120 cases had been confirmed by DNA tests as of 2016.

 The term desaparecidos was used by de facto President General Jorge Rafael Videla, who said in a press conference "They are just that… desaparecidos.
 They are not alive, neither are they dead.
 They are just missing".
 It is thought that between 1976 and 1983 in Argentina, up to 30,000 people (8,960 named cases, according to the official report by the CONADEP) were killed and in many cases disappeared.
 In an originally classified cable first published by John Dinges in 2004, the Argentine 601st Intelligence Battalion, which started counting victims in 1975, in mid-1978 estimated that 22,000 persons had been killed or "disappeared".